Saturday, 25 October 2025

 Once we had satisfied ourselves with the 'Eastern' Nightingale we drove south and found a rather 'tired' but cheap hotel with friendly staff where we could spend the night and catch up on our sleep at a place called Longforgan just outside Dundee.

-We drove along various lanes checking the surrounding fields northwest of the village but with little success until we encountered a friendly lady walking her dog who told us she had seen them flying over that morning and pointed in the direction they had gone.We drove further along the lane in that direction and found a farmworker who told us they were usually in the fields much further up the lane but in his opinion we would be unlikely to see them.
+We drove along various rural lanes checking the surrounding fields northwest of the village but with little success until we encountered a friendly lady walking her dog who told us she had seen the geese flying over that morning and pointed in the direction they had gone.We drove further along the lane in that direction and found a farmworker who told us they were usually in the fields much further up the lane but in his opinion we would be unlikely to see them.

-We left it at that and embarked on another marathon drive of six hours, southwards to Spurn on the Yorkshire coast or at least Adrian did, driving the car all the way and enhancing his almost legendary reputation for concentration and endurance.
+We diplomatically left it at that and embarked on another marathon drive of six hours, southwards to Spurn on the Yorkshire coast or at least Adrian did, driving the car all the way and enhancing his almost legendary reputation for concentration and endurance.

 The journey went surprisingly smoothly with a couple of stops for food and relief.There were no major hold ups on any of the roads and we arrived at Spurn at 1530.
-However on the way we had learnt the bunting was proving to be very elusive and was only showing about every hour for a few minutes.We also had the worry of time running out, as even after getting to Spurn we had a forty minute yomp over sand and dunes to get to the where the bunting was feeding at The Narrows and the evening was almost upon us.
+However on the way we had learnt the bunting was proving to be very elusive and was only showing about every hour for a few minutes.We also had the worry of time running out, as even after getting to Spurn we had a forty minute yomp over sand and dunes to get to where the bunting was feeding at an area called The Narrows and the evening was almost upon us.

-Parking the car at the far end of the lane by the old observatory, where we could drive no further we set off walking south along the beach, the soft sand making every step a chore.
+Parking the car at the far end of the lane by the old observatory, where we could drive no further, we set off walking south along the beach, the soft sand making every step a chore.
 We were about the last people walking out to the bunting, meeting many others who had made the pilgrimage to the bunting trudging back the other way.
 It was a case of head down and not looking at or thinking about the daunting topography that lay before us.

 We passed The Breach where high tides now overwhelm the path but today we were safe from that hazard and carried on, leaving the sand and following a path that was now firmer underfoot, through the dunes.

-They seemed to be scrutinising something intently on the path ahead of them
+They seemed to be intently scrutinising something on the path ahead of them.

-Adrian walking alongside me became animated
+Adrian walking alongside me became animated.

-They are looking at the bunting
+They are looking at the bunting!

 It's showing he told me excitedly